Paddle craft are vessels such as canoes, kayaks, row boats, surf skis and stand up paddle boards.

 Read our handy brochure: Paddle Safe, Paddle Smart PDF, 509.6 KB

 We've produced a flyer for recording your trip details to leave with a friend or relative.
-If you would like us to send you an "I've gone paddling" flyer - and a Paddle Safe Paddle Smart brochure - email your postal address to email@example.com.
+If you would like us to send you an "I've gone paddling" flyer - and a Paddle Safe Paddle Smart brochure - email your name and full postal address to email@example.com.
 The flyer has a shiny surface - so the flyer is reusable if you write on it with a water-based marker that can be easily wiped off.

 - Wear suitable clothing for the conditions